FinweLtd/orion360-sdk-basic-hello-ios/README.md

 Figure 10.
 OrionImageViewer.xcworkspace

-Notice: Whenever there will be a new update to the Orion360 SDK, go back to Step 2 and write pod update command and press Return key, and SDK will be updated right away.
+Notice: Whenever there will be a new update to the Orion360 SDK Pro, go back to [Getting started with Podfile](#getting-started-with-podfile) step and write pod update command instead of pod install and press Return key, and SDK will be updated right away.

 	pod update